 Automatic anti-tank 23-mm gun Colt Т4 (prototype)

 In March 1937, the desired characteristics of the automatic cannon were listed in the technical specifications.
-In particular, the initial speed was determined at the level of 869 m / s, and the rate of fire was supposed to be just 130 shots / min.
-The requirement of such a low rate of fire is also not very clear, since in the same years, the air cannons of European manufacturers provided 2,5-3 times the rate of fire.
-The mass of the gun should not exceed 57 kg.
-In addition, the power supply system was specified - shop on 50 shells weighing 9 kg (empty) and 15,5 kg (full).
-The army arsenal of Waterlvit, the artillery arsenal in Rock Island, were brought to work on the aviation cannon, and a large Colt corporation joined the work a little later.
+In particular, the initial velocity was determined at 869 m/s, and the rate of fire was to be only 130 rounds/min.
+The requirement for such a low rate of fire is also unclear, since in the same years, aircraft cannons from European manufacturers provided a rate of fire 2,5-3 times higher.
+The mass of the cannon should not exceed 57 kg.
+In addition, the feeding system was specified - a magazine for 50 shells weighing 9 kg (empty) and 15,5 kg (full).
+The army arsenal of Watervliet, artillery arsenal in Rock Island, and a little later the large corporation "Colt" joined the work.

 The first type of air gun, designated T1, was created by the Rock Island Arsenal.
 This sample turned out to be too bulky.
 The T1 gun used a flat drum for 50 rounds, and the curb weight of the gun exceeded 93 kg.
 The automatics of the gun worked due to the long recoil of the barrel, the excess of the resulting recoil energy was absorbed using a spring with an oil-hydraulic buffer.
 The gun barrel was air-cooled.
 The rate of fire of the gun was approximately 150 rds / min, while it could be adjusted using a valve in the buffer, which controlled the passage of oil in the hydraulic system.
 For this airgun, a specially modified cartridge was used for the 28-mm naval anti-aircraft gun 1.1 "/75 M1 and M 2, better known as the "Chicago Piano".
 The regular 28x199SR cartridge for this anti-aircraft gun was simply compressed the neck to 23 mm and reduced the length of the sleeve.
 The new cartridge was designated 23x146SR and proved to be very powerful.